the-other-mariana/the-other-mariana/extras/README.md

 ### Push

-Once your change is committed to the locall repo history, push it to your fork's remote source.
+Once your change is committed to the local repo history, push it to your fork's remote source.

 ```
 $: git push <your_github_account> <branch_name>